Daylily-Zeleen/Photon-GDScript-Client-SDK-for-Godot-3.x/README.md

   2. Build you project at least once to generate the `.csproj` file.
   3. Include Photon C# SDK's `.dll` to you C# project.
   4. Enable this addon.

-  If you do not how to include C# SDK's `.dll`, you can add follow text as a xml tiem under `Project` item in `.csproj` file: for debug：
+  If you don't know how to include C# SDK's `.dll`, you can add follow text as a xml tiem under `Project` item in `.csproj` file: for debug：

     <ItemGroup>